 (To view a list of graduate programs that are not within the Graduate College click here.)

 - Student Center West webpage

-- Directions and Parking (public transit and by car)
+- Directions (mass transit and by car) and Parking

 - Parking is at 1100 South Wood Street (there is a fee for parking).
 We encourage you to take public transit.
 The Blue Line Medical Center Stop and Pink Line Polk Street Stop are a very short walk.
 Also the #7 Harrison Bus, #157 Streeterville/Taylor Bus, #9 Ashland Bus and #50 Damen Bus are in close proximity.

 While on campus, students may be able to obtain the I-card student ID.
 You will need to bring a photo ID to the I-card office (not on site at orientation).

 - For more information about the I-card and for locations on campus click here.

 Please be aware that UIC offers several different orientation sessions for graduate students.
 You may be required to attend some of the following: